JessLovell/practice-problems/README.md

 :sunflower: | MATRICES
 ----------- | ---------
 :sunflower: | Gradietize an image (Sort a matrix).
--- | Spiral print an array
+:sunflower: | Spiral print an array
--- | print multiplication table for 12X12
+:sunflower: | print multiplication table for 12X12
 -- | Given an `Ocean`, count the number of `Islands`.
 -- | Given a matrix where each room has a direction to move, determine if you have escaped the matrix of rooms.